Big Business of Cemeteries

 For starters, a body's internal organs are “pickled” with the use of chemicals pumped into the body to give the corpse a “pumped up” look.
 It may be important for consumers to know that these chemicals, of course, displace the blood in the body, which is pumped directly from the body into the funeral home's connection to the local sewer system.
 (There has been at least one or two rumors circulated on the internet over the years claiming that blood removed from a body during an embalming is collected and then sent to a blood bank for donation purposes.
 This is definitely not the case.
 Blood banks accept donations only from people who are known to be entirely healthy.)

 Then a variety of quasi-surgical procedures are under taken to assure a professional, cosmetic look for the body.
 Among these is a surgical, permanent closing of the mouth.
 A piece of surgical suture is used to tie the mouth closed through the lower jaw, and the suture is tied off in one of the deceased person's nostrils.
-In addition, before this closure is made, a “mouth former” is sometimes inserted into the mouth – occasionally in place of teeth that are knocked out and disposed off during the procedure – so that the jaws have the look of being full and healthy.
+In addition, before this closure is made, a “mouth former” is sometimes inserted into the mouth – occasionally in place of teeth that are removed and disposed off during the procedure – so that the jaws have the look of being full and healthy.

 This is but one of the many tricks of the trade procedures that embalmers may apply during their time with a body.
 (Another procedure that often raises eyebrows among activist is the cutting off of a body's legs so that the body will fit into a traditional sized casket.
 If your loved one is taller than 6 feet 5 inches, you can bet that has been done.
 Yes, the feet are disposed of, rather unceremoniously, in the funeral home's routine collection of trash that is hauled away by a city's sanitation department.)